top of page

 There is exactly one place in the United States where a marathon finish line lives inside a legendary track and field stadium — where you run the final 200 meters on the same surface where Steve Prefontaine trained, where Bill Bowerman built the shoe that became Nike, and where world records have been broken more times than most cities host a race.

 That place is Hayward Field.
-And the Eugene Marathon is the only race that ends there.
+And the Eugene Marathon is the only route that ends there.

 Eugene has been called TrackTown USA for a reason.
 Running isn’t a hobby here — it’s woven into the city’s identity.
 The trails are fast, the crowds know what a negative split means, and the pre-race energy on race weekend is something you have to experience once to understand.
 When you line up on Agate Street Sunday morning, you’re standing in the same shadow as every Olympian who trained here, every NCAA champion who called this track home, and the ghost of Pre himself.